 Please note that we may process or disclose your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection.

-Professional advisers including lawyers, bankers, auditors and insurers who provide banking, legal, insurance and accounting services;
+- Professional advisers including lawyers, bankers, auditors and insurers who provide banking, legal, insurance and accounting services;

-HMRC, regulators and other authorities who require reporting of processing activities in certain circumstances;
+- HMRC, regulators and other authorities who require reporting of processing activities in certain circumstances;

-Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
+- Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this notice.

-We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
+We require all third parties to respect the security and confidentiality of your personal data and to treat it in accordance with the law.
 We do not allow our third party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

-We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.
+We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a personal data breach where this is appropriate or required by law.